 On April 16, 2018, Gulley was found guilty at a disciplinary hearing of assault on a correctional employee.
 As a result of the guilty finding, Gulley was returned to Phase One of the Security Risk Group ("SRG") Program.
 ECF No. 1, ¶ 7.
-Gulley believed that Hearing Officer Nicole Prior had been pressured to find him guilty and covered his cell door window in protest.
+Gulley believed that Hearing Officer Prior had been pressured to find him guilty and covered his cell door window in protest.
 Id., ¶¶ 8-9.

 Lieutenant Blackstock deployed a chemical agent to get Gulley to remove the covering.

 Id., ¶ 10.
 Lieutenant Blackstock then ordered Gulley placed on in-cell restraints.
 Id., ¶ 11.
 Fifteen minutes later, Gulley covered the cell door window with his mattress in protest over the in-cell restraints.
 Id., ¶ 12.
-Captain Lizon supervised officers Caron, Titus and Severance in a use of excessive force that left Gulley injured.
+Captain Lizon supervised officers Caron, Titus and Severance in a use of force that left Gulley injured.
+Officers Caron, Titus and Severance slammed Gulley against the wall with their plastic shields and then punched him and threw him on the bunk.
+During this time, Gulley remained in in-cell restraints.
+Lieutenant Blackstock stood by and watched.
 Id., ¶ 13.

 Gulley was experiencing severe pain.
 When Nurse Durko came to check Gulley's injuries, Lieutenant Blackstock claimed that Gulley was being defiant.
 Id., ¶ 14.
 Nurse Durko finally ignored Gulley's complaints of pain and left with the officers.
+She provided no treatment for the injuries to Gulley's back, neck and ribs.
 Id., ¶ 15.